Placer County Government Center Master Plan Update

 To fulfill this need, and building on the planning delineated in the CFMP, the PCGC Master Plan Update will establish a long-term vision and ongoing facilities planning guide, which the County intends to employ for capital improvement projects at the PCGC campus with a 20-year planning horizon.

 PCGC Master Plan Update - Project Scope

-The PCGC Master Plan Update will include a campus vision, development context and guiding principles, site and facilities assessment, facility utilization study, transportation and circulation planning, infrastructure and utilities planning, landscape and open space planning, an economic development study, site and facilities planning, zero net energy and water planning, a phasing and implementation plan, and a program level Environmental Impact Report (EIR) with potential project level components.
-These plan elements provide a guide to implement priority facility and infrastructure projects over time.
+The proposed Placer County Government Center (PCGC) Master Plan Update includes a campus vision, development context and guiding principles, site and facilities assessment, facility utilization study, transportation and circulation planning, infrastructure and utilities planning, landscape and open space planning, an economic development study, site and facilities planning, zero net energy and water planning, a phasing and implementation plan, and a program level Environmental Impact Report (EIR) with project level reviews for a potential new Health and Human Services building and a Multifamily/Workforce Housing facility.
+Collectively, these planning components provide a guide to implementing campus projects over time.

-In addition to the primary focus of future development of Placer County facility functions and supporting infrastructure at the government center, the PCGC Master Plan Update will evaluate the County’s Fulweiler Avenue services for a potential future relocation to the PCGC.
-This consolidation of services concept is integral to the CFMP and will be evaluated as part of the PCGC Master Plan Update.
+In addition to the primary focus of future development of Placer County facility functions and supporting infrastructure at the government center, the PCGC Master Plan Update evaluates the County’s Fulweiler Avenue services for a potential future relocation to the PCGC.
+This consolidation of services concept was integral to the CFMP and is included as part of the proposed master plan project.

-Additionally, an area of focus for the PCGC Master Plan Update is evaluating and providing options for the approximately 73-year-old DeWitt General Hospital buildings at the government center.
-A thorough review of all existing building assessments, development of County facility needs into the future, and developing an updated Cultural Resource study will provide background information to assist in generating master plan alternatives that address the historic considerations of the existing buildings at the campus.
+The Draft PCGC Master Plan Update also evaluates the original DeWitt General Hospital buildings at the government center.
+A thorough assessment of all existing buildings, development of County facility space needs into the future and an updated Cultural Resource analysis have helped to inform the proposed campus plan direction.

 Community Workshop Presentation Materials